Syracuse Hong Kong Center mailing address

 You may experience a period of adjustment with the food in Hong Kong as well.
 You may want to pack some familiar snacks to help ease this adjustment.

 Octopus Card: This electronic, stored-value card provides the most convenient way to travel.
 It can be purchased at any MTR station and can be used on the MTR, public buses, and green minibuses.
-The Octopus card can also be used to make food and convenience purchases at designated stores such as 7-Eleven, supermarkets, vending machines, university centers, and other university paid services (e.g., photocopying).
+The Octopus card can also be used to make food and convenience purchases at designated stores such as 7-Eleven, supermarkets, vending machines, university centers, and other university paid services (e.g., photocopying and printing).

 MTR: The MTR is an air-conditioned railway servicing areas in Kowloon, Hong Kong Island, and New Territories.
 Normal operating hours are 6 a.m. to 1 a.m. and tickets are available for purchase at all stations.
-For more information on the MTR system, visit www.mtr.com.hk/eng/homepage/ .
+Visit the MTR system webpage for more information.

 Buses: Five bus companies operate in Hong Kong.
 There are double-decker buses and coaches, and all are air-conditioned.
 Buses can be flagged down at designated bus stops.
 Fares are displayed and the exact amount should be inserted into the coin box or paid by Octopus Card.
 No tickets are issued and no change will be given.
 Bus services usually stop around midnight.